 Hypha’s new service for accessing API degradation products and impurities is featured in our Q1 2022 newsletter.
-Also highlighted is the CYP active site engineering our Recombinant Technologies Team have done to further develop PolyCYPs enzymes.
+Also highlighted is the CYP active site engineering our Recombinant Technologies Team have undertaken to further develop PolyCYPs enzymes.

 In our Q4 2021 technical newsletter we describe how Hypha used PolyCYPs to help the Open Source Antibiotics team identify a drug metabolite.